j-lafferty/rock-paper-scissors/README.md

-This is a simple text-based "Rock-Paper-Scissorcs" game written in JavaScript within an HTML document.
+This is a simple text-based "Rock-Paper-Scissors" game written in JavaScript within an HTML document.

 The game text is displayed in the console.